Rafaelh1x1/Portfolio-Website/README.md

 # Portfolio-Website

-As of right now this is just a skeleton for what I later plan to be my portfolio website when I have a few more things to showcase.
+Hello, this is the code for my portfolio website!
+Pretty fun project I learned a lot about diffrent ways to use JavaScript and CSS Animations.